finalv2/cwp-decap-test/resources/michigan-relative-notification.md

   - resource
   - kin-engagement
 ---
-“Relative search” form in Spanish, English, and Arabic, for reaching out to kin to gauge interest in involvement.
+This “relative notification letter” is available under Relative Search forms in Spanish, English, and Arabic, for reaching out to kin to gauge interest in involvement.